adrinofast/Java-SpringBoot-watermarker/README.md

-# aws-lambda-watermark
+# Java-Spring-Boot-watermarker
-AWS lambda function to watermark on a image.
+Watermarks the uploaded image.